Concept Comparison Routine (PL)

 I attended the SIM training at Pattan Harrisburg with Patty and Diane.
 I found developing the like and unlike categories to be the most difficult part of the routine.
 While completing this section I had to reevaluate my characteristics to determine if it clarified the or confused the concept.
 This process required several revisions to come to a concept comparison that I felt was useful.

-megwri Over 5 years ago
+megwri About 7 years ago

 12/5/2018